 Before you travel, check the ‘Entry requirements’ section for Malawi’s current entry restrictions and requirements.
 These may change with little warning.
 Monitor this advice for the latest updates and stay in contact with your travel provider.

 Check what you must do to travel abroad and return to England, Scotland, Wales or Northern Ireland.

 If you plan to pass through another country to return to the UK, check the travel advice for the country you’re transiting.

 If you’re planning travel to Malawi, find out what you need to know about coronavirus there in the Coronavirus section.

 During the COVID-19 pandemic, it is more important than ever to get travel insurance and check it provides sufficient cover.
 See the FCDO’s guidance on foreign travel insurance.

 For information about COVID-19 vaccines, see the Coronavirus page.

 Most visits to Malawi are trouble-free, but you should take sensible precautions to protect yourself from muggers and bag-snatchers.
 Most thefts from visitors take place around the main bus stations in Lilongwe and Blantyre.
-See Safety and security
+See Crime

 If you’re abroad and you need emergency help from the UK government, contact the nearest British embassy, consulate or high commission.